streamlink/streamlink/docs/install.rst

 **Optional**
 --------------------------------------------------------------------------------
 `RTMPDump`_                          Required to play RTMP streams.
-`python-librtmp`_                    Required by the *ustreamtv* plugin to be
-                                     able to use non-mobile streams.
 `ffmpeg`_                            Required to play streams that are made up of separate
                                      audio and video streams, eg. YouTube 1080p+
 ==================================== ===========================================